Deadline looms in row over WhatsApp release to Covid inquiry

 'Stitch-up'

-Baroness Hallett has previously warned that a failure to disclose the material the inquiry has requested is a criminal offence.
+Baroness Hallett has previously warned that a failure to disclose the material the inquiry has requested would be a criminal offence.

+The Cabinet Office has questioned whether the inquiry has the power to request "entirely personal" WhatsApp messages, and is reportedly considering asking a judge to review whether the demands are legal.

+The matter has been seen as a litmus test of the ability of public inquiries to get hold of messages on WhatsApp, which has become an increasingly popular means of communication within Westminster in recent years.

-Some senior Conservative MPs have urged the government to back down to avoid a lengthy legal showdown.
+However, some senior Conservative MPs have urged the government to back down to avoid a lengthy legal showdown.

-William Wragg, chairman of a parliamentary committee on constitutional affairs, said on Wednesday: "If the inquiry requests documents and info - then whoever it has asked should comply".
+William Wragg, chairman of a parliamentary committee on constitutional affairs, said on Wednesday: "If the inquiry requests documents and info - then whoever it has asked should comply."

 There has been friction between Mr Sunak's government and Mr Johnson over the Cabinet Office's decision to refer him to police over further potential Covid rule breaches during the pandemic.